|Nagahama, Shiga (長浜市; Nagahama-shi)|

 The Kohoku area is accessible from Kawake Station on the JR Hokuriku Line.

-- Sugatani Onsen Spa - Small, rustic hot spring and inn in the mountains.
+- Sugatani Onsen Spa - Small, rustic hot spring and inn at the foot of the mountains.
 You can dip in the hot brown water without having to stay at the inn.
+The brown hot spring water is famous for being a favorite of Ichi (Oichi), wife of Lord Azai Nagamasa and younger sister of famous warlord Oda Nobunaga.
+Ichi (1547–1583) and Nagamasa (1545-1573) lived in nearby Odani Castle in the 16th century.
+Blog post here.
+Map

 |Doganji (Kogenji) temple||Kannon Folk History Museum||Takatsuki Kannon-do||Amenomori Hoshu-an|